 For many parents, letting go and preparing for not only your adjustment, but your student's adjustment as they move into the next phase of life can be emotional.
 There are a variety of helpful books available to help you with the transition, as well as your student's, as they begin their college life.

-Throughout the summer, students will receive a variety of mailings from their school or department, the university, housing (if living on campus), commuter services (if living off campus or at home), and the health center.
+Beginning in April, and continuing throughout the summer, students will receive a variety of mailings from their school or department, the university, housing (if living on campus), commuter programs (if living off campus or at home), and the health center.

 These will include important dates and information on school orientations, registration, advisement, health information forms, Welcome Week programs, commuter and residential programming, and a variety of other details to help your student prepare for their arrival in August.